-However, there is also the ER at hospitals and walk-in clinics, and it can be confusing to delineate each one’s capabilities.
+However, there is also the ER at hospitals for emergency care and walk-in clinics, and it can be confusing to delineate each one’s capabilities.
 In this article, we will go over the differences between each kind of healthcare service to help you make an informed decision should the need arise.

 What’s the difference between ER, urgent care, and walk-in clinic?

 An emergency room (ER) is a part of a hospital that is open 24 hours a day and provides care for patients with serious, life-threatening conditions.
 Some examples of conditions they tend to are heart attacks, strokes, and severe injuries.

 Urgent care centers are also open 24 hours a day, but they provide care for patients with non-life-threatening conditions that are too complicated to tend to at your own home.